JunlinHan/YOCO/README.md

 Overall, YOCO benefits almost all augmentations in multiple vision tasks (classification, contrastive learning, object detection, instance segmentation, image deraining, image super-resolution).
 Please see our paper for more.

 ## Easy usages
+Applying YOCO is quite easy, here is a demo code of performing YOCO at the batch level.
 ```
 ***
 images: images to be augmented, here is tensor with (b,c,h,w) shape